 Ottoman Imperial Mosques – Istanbul (part 1)

-The biggest and the most impressive complexes are from the 16th and the 17th century, although the mosques built in the 18th and the 19th century are equally significant and beautiful.
+Of all Ottoman heritage in Istanbul, monumental Ottoman imperial mosques are the most important and most visible.
+The biggest and most impressive complexes are from the 16th and 17th century, although mosques built in the 18th and 19th century are equally significant and beautiful.

 OTTOMAN IMPERIAL MOSQUES

-These magnificent historical structures were commissioned either by Ottoman sultans or other members of the dynasty.
-They were usually bulit as külliye, a complex of buildings with a mosque in the centre, surrounded with madrasas, kitchens and other buildings for various charitable services for the poor.
+These historic structures were commissioned by Ottoman sultans or other members of the dynasty.
+They were usually built as külliye, a complex of buildings with a mosque in the centre, surrounded with madrasas, kitchens and other buildings for various charitable services for the poor.

 Also, many Ottoman imperial mosques are in other cities in Turkey.
-Bursa was the first capital of the Ottoman empire and some historically very important mosques are there.
+Bursa was the first capital of the Ottoman empire and some historically important mosques are there.
 Other Ottoman imperial mosques are in Edirne, Konya, Amasya, Manisa and even in Damascus.

 BAYEZID MOSQUE (1506)

-Consequently, the Bayezid Mosque has a significant historical and architectural importance as the oldest of all monumental Ottoman imperial mosques in the city.
+Therefore, the Bayezid Mosque has a significant historical and architectural importance as the oldest of all monumental Ottoman imperial mosques in the city.

 Bayezid Mosque